alextanhongpin/clean-architecture-learn/access-control.md

 # Designing access-control for applications

 Context:
 You need to restrict user's access to specific resources or operations based on certain criteria.
+Access control is not part of domain-driven design.

 Some applications benefits greatly from proper access-control
 - admin-facing application